 What to do with all the garden fruit?
 The only minor problem to having a healthy, fruiting trees is that all the fruit will ripen at once!
-When that happens, be prepared for the onslaught of fresh fruit eating, cooking, canning, grilling and giving away to neighbors and the mailman.
+When that happens, be prepared for the onslaught of fresh fruit.
+They’re all for eating, cooking, canning, grilling and giving away to neighbors and the mailman.
 Maybe even your boss will appreciate a basket of peaches and give you that raise that you’ve always wanted!
 Last two years we had so much fruit, we couldn’t keep our dogs off the tree!
 The sweet smells from the sweet fruit had our dogs camping out underneath the tree, waiting for them to fall from the sky for dinner.
 They would even go as far as nudge them, lick them and leave bite marks on the fruit while still on the tree!
-When we’re able to beat our dogs to the fruit, we were able to make Peach and Sorrel Salad and Grilled Peaches with homemade creme fraiche.

-Don’t forget to make cocktails your fruit!
 Drinking the stone fruits is one of our favorite ways to help deplete our huge bounty of fruit.
 Bellini’s are one of our favorites but a more kiddie friendly version are peach coolers.
-Even without the booze, these refreshing peach coolers are equally wonderful, satisfying and it’s for the whole family to enjoy.
+Even without the booze, these refreshing peach coolers are equally wonderful, satisfying for the whole family to enjoy.
 Everyone under 21 can celebrate summer’s peach drinking fest!
-But we’re never without options and have included an option for adding Gin for all the adults!
+But we’re never without options and have included an option for adding Gin or Vodka for all the adults!

 Having a batch of fresh peach puree is so versatile and it’s the perfect summer staple for all your outdoor parties.
 The puree can be added to your iced tea for a naturally sweet boost, or mixed with soda water and a little bit of sugar for that quenching beverage on a sweltering hot day.
 The possibilities are endless and it just doesn’t end with peaches, but plums, pluots and apricots make a fine and delicious puree as well.